skippyr/flamerial/README.md

 <h1>Flamerial</h1>
 	<h2>Starting Point</h2>
-		<p>Flamerial is a low contrast dark color palette with an old feeling.
+		<p>Flamerial is a low contrast dark color palette with an old and imperial feeling.
 It is available for a few softwares.</p>
 		<img src="./images/screenshots/palette-preview.png"/>
 		<p>It is heavily inspired by these other amazing color palettes:</p>
 			<ul>